-Kidney disease touches all backgrounds and ages; and in its early stages, has no noticeable symptoms.
-This is why our educational efforts are so important.
-We address three community needs: patient education, public education and organ donation awareness.
+Kidney disease affects patients of different backgrounds and ages.
+In its early stages, kidney disease has no noticeable symptoms.
+That is why the Foundation’s educational efforts are vital to Alabama.
+We address three community needs at the Alabama Kidney Foundation – patient education, public education and organ donation awareness.

 - We provide free printed and web-based education materials to help patients and their family members understand chronic kidney disease.

-- We host Patient Education Conferences throughout the state every fall.
-Check with your local Regional Office for updated conference information.
+- We host five annual Patient Education Conferences offered free of charge to kidney patients and a family member in the fall.
+Check with your local Regional Director for updated conference information.

 NEW FOR 2020!
 The AKF created Kidney Education Videos in place of the in-person conferences.
 Topics include mental health, nutrition, fluid management and transplantation.
 After viewing each video, please complete the survey as the link provided at the end to be entered in to win a $25 Amazon gift card!

-- Provides free resources for community & corporate health fairs, churches, and other community organized entities.
+- We provide free resources for community and corporate health fairs, churches and other community-organized entities.

-- Produces free printed and web-based educational materials.
+- We produce free printed and web-based educational materials.

 A Quick Look

-- 94,674 patients are waiting for a kidney nationally.
+- More than 93,000 patients are waiting for a kidney transplant in the United States.

-- 1,313 patients are waiting for a kidney transplant in Alabama.
+- Upwards of 1,300 patients are waiting for a kidney transplant in Alabama.

-- UAB performs over 300 kidney transplants annually, including living donors, making it one of the top transplant centers in the nation.
+- UUAB performs over 300 kidney transplants annually, including living donors, making it one of the top transplant centers in the nation.